temporalio/documentation/docs/tctl/admin/cluster/remove-search-attributes.md

 #### `--name value`

-Name of the search attribute to remove.
+Name of the Search Attribute to remove.